luminide/luminide-templates/pytorch-kaggle-bird-clef/{{cookiecutter and 'code'}}/README.md

 - To generate a report on the most recent training session, run report.sh from the `Run Experiment` tab.
 Make sure `Track Experiment` is checked.
 The results will be copied back to a file called `report.html`.

+### Acknowledgements
+- The network architecture for the attention head is adapted from a [notebook by tattaka](https://www.kaggle.com/code/tattaka/birdclef2022-submission-baseline)

 {%- if cookiecutter.data_subset_percentage != '100' %}

-Note: As configured, the code trains on {{ cookiecutter.data_subset_percentage }}% of the data.
+**Note**: As configured, the code trains on {{ cookiecutter.data_subset_percentage }}% of the data.
 To train on the entire dataset, edit `full.sh` and `fast.sh` to remove the `--subset` command line parameter so that the default value of 100 is used.
 {%- endif %}